List of political parties in Mexico

 This article lists political parties in Mexico.

-Mexico has a multi-party system, with six nationally registered political parties and number of others that operate locally in one or more states.
+Mexico has a multi-party system, with eight nationally registered political parties and number of others that operate locally in one or more states.

 National parties

-Mexico has six nationally recognized political parties by the National Electoral Institute.
+Mexico has eight nationally recognized political parties by the National Electoral Institute.

 Under Mexican law, parties are listed in the order in which they were first registered, thus: